not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

   * [input-triggers](#input-trigger) - Fire internal triggers based on external trigger signals
   * global-[action](#action) - *Action*s to perform during script start
   * [component-pool](#component-pool) - A pool of reusable JSON objects

+## Versions

+As new features are added, the `version` of the script is updated.
+The [script version](TIMESEQ-SCRIPT-VERSION.md) page gives an overview of these changes.

+## JSON Schema

+To facilitate editing of the JSON script in JSON Schema aware editors, a schema can be

 ## JSON Property types